 The Terminator (1984)

-In James Cameron’s action film, the artificial intelligence Skynet sends the android T-800 back in time to kill the mother of human rebel leader John Connor before he is born.
 The film series that resulted from the huge success of the original continues to shape the images of the human-like killer robot and a malevolent super AI that wants to wipe out humanity.

 The Matrix (1999)

-In the science fiction classic “The Matrix”, hacker-rebel and office worker Thomas Anderson learns the truth about the world he lives in: it is a computer simulation and he is just a battery.
-As such, he – and the rest of humanity – unwillingly power an artificial intelligence that took control of the world long ago.
+In the science fiction classic "The Matrix", hacker-rebel and office worker Thomas Anderson (Keanu Reeves) learns the truth about the world he lives in: it is a computer simulation and he is just a battery.
+As such, he - and the rest of humanity - unwillingly power an artificial intelligence that took control of the world long ago.

-Within the simulation, AI agents led by “Agent Smith” try to stop the rebels.
-Smith is portrayed throughout the film series as a self-aware program with its own goals – an AI working against the interests of its creator AI.
+Within the simulation, AI agents led by "Agent Smith" (Hugo Weaving) try to stop the rebels.
+Smith is portrayed throughout the film series as a self-aware program with its own goals - an AI working against the interests of its creator AI.

 Pretty meta, right?
 It is, but not at all unrealistic: AIs that create new, better AIs are a major topic in AI research and already in use.